 Many retail tenants come and go from the property as part of the typical tenancy mix churn.
-There is no point waiting for the vacancy to occur in your tenancy mix.
+There is no point in waiting for the vacancy to occur in your tenancy mix.

 Here are some observations regards retail leasing as it applies to shopping centres.

 - MAINTENANCE: If the property is not well maintained it will detract from occupancy and customer visits.
 The property becomes too hard to occupy and generate sales.
 Landlords that cut corners on property maintenance usually find the elevation in vacancy rates and lower market rentals becomes a problem.
-There is a distinct partnership between the tenants, the landlords, and the customers.
-All parties need to work together to create harmony in a retail shopping centre.
+There is a distinct relationship between the tenants, the landlords, and the customers.
+All parties must work together to create harmony in a retail shopping centre.
 Maintenance of the property will be part of that.
 Develop a maintenance plan for the property that attracts customers and tenants alike.

 - FRANCHISE GROUPS: Keep in contact with the local retail franchise groups, and the franchise tenancies.
 These groups will have property people that select new retail premises for incoming and new business owners.
-It is a wise move to understand their business model and their desired property type.
+It is a wise move to understand their retail business model and their desired property type.
 Some of those franchise tenants will have a need for other locations.
 Typically these franchise groups will also have a specific lease document that they use when they negotiate for new premises.
 This is not normally a problem although the documentation does need understanding on the part of the landlord and the landlord’s solicitor.
 There may need to be some negotiation within the lease document to allow the landlord to have some desired points of control over the duration of the lease term.

 There are always groups of tenants that are more successful than others.
 There are always properties that are more successful than others.